 Luxury Items to Pack

-These items are not necessary, but may be worth it depending on your weight priorities and the distance you plan to cover.
+These items are extreme luxuries, but may be worth it depending on your weight priorities and the distance you plan to cover.
 I’d only consider these items on a low distance or base camp style hike given their added weight and bulk.

 After a long day on the trail there’s nothing better than finding a nice comfortable spot to rest your weary glutes.
-I’m a big fan of the Big Agnes Mica Basin Camp Chair or the Helinox Chair One.
+Check out the Big Agnes Mica Basin Camp Chair or the Helinox Chair One.
 Both weigh around 1kg, and are light enough to justify bringing on slower/easier backpacking trips where weight isn’t as big of consideration or for trips where you’re taking day trips from an established base camp.